hashicorp/consul/website/source/intro/getting-started/next-steps.html.markdown

 # Next Steps

-That concludes the getting started guide for Serf.
-Hopefully you're able to see that while Serf is an incredibly simple tool, it is also extremely powerful.
-The dead simple membership information and events system that Serf provides make up the building blocks of [incredible use cases](/intro/use-cases.html).
+That concludes the getting started guide for Consul.
+Hopefully you're able to see that while Consul is simple to use, it has a powerful set of features.

-And because Serf is completely decentralized, fault tolerant, self-healing, etc. it is a dream tool for system administrators and built specifically for modern, elastic infrastructures.
+Consul is designed to be friendly to both the DevOps community and application developers, making it perfect for modern, elastic infrastructures.

 As a next step, the following resources are available:

 * [Documentation](/docs/index.html) - The documentation is an in-depth reference
-  guide to all the features of Serf, including technical details about the internals of how Serf operates.
+  guide to all the features of Consul, including technical details about the internals of how Consul operates.

+* [Guides](/docs/guides/index.html) - This section provides various getting
+  started guides with Consul, including how to bootstrap a new datacenter.

-* [Examples](https://github.com/hashicorp/serf/tree/master/demo) - The work-in-progress examples folder within the GitHub repository for Serf contains functional examples of various use cases of Serf to help you get started with exactly what you need.
+* [Examples](https://github.com/hashicorp/consul/tree/master/demo) - The work-in-progress examples folder within the GitHub repository for Consul contains functional examples of various use cases of Consul to help you get started with exactly what you need.